divio/divio-cloud-docs/how-to/diagnose-performance-issues.rst

 ~~~~~~~~~~~~~~~~~~~~

 All Divio projects provide runtime logs, accessible from the Environments view as well as from the terminal (e.g.
-``divio project logs --tail live``).
+``divio app logs --tail live``).
 Logs show for example how long requests take to serve and reporting internal
 errors, but this provides only a basic insight into behaviour.
 However, as with metrics, referring to runtime logs can
 help eliminate suspects from your enquiries quite quickly.